-Employees who are unable to telecommute and must provide care for a child whose school or child-care facility is closed may be entitled to 12 weeks of protected leave and to receive 2/3rds of their regular rate for 10 weeks.
+Between April 6, 2020 and December 31, 2020, employees who are unable to telecommute and must provide care for a child whose school or child-care facility is closed may be entitled to 12 weeks of protected leave and to receive 2/3rds of their regular rate for 10 weeks.
 Employees may post their own balances to supplement and reach 100% pay.
 Employees will be required to submit certification of qualifying reason for the use of leave as outlined in the Department of Labor guidance and to submit a Leave of Absence request.